sam81/sam81.github.io/r_guide_bookdown/26_resources.md

-# Other Manuals and Sources of Information on R
+# Other manuals and sources of information on R

 - R Project Homepage http://www.r-project.org/